ADGEfficiency/adgefficiency.github.io/_posts/2016-10-24-energy-basics-the-first-second-law-of-thermodynamics.md

 author: Adam Green
 categories:
   - Energy Basics
-excerpt: The First and Second Law are foundational in energy engineering.
-They are also simple enough to be summarized in only two sentences.
+excerpt: Simple enough to be summarized in two sentences.

 ---
 The First and Second Law are foundational in energy engineering.
 They are also simple enough to be summarized in only two sentences.